-If you’re struggling about where to go for your next vacation, the answer is easy: Hawaii.
+If you’re struggling with where to go for your next vacation, the answer is easy: Hawaii.

-North America’s own paradise, each of the islands that make up this state offer unique experiences like scuba diving The Cathedrals around Lanai, activities that can only be found in Hawaii.
+North America’s paradise, each of the islands that make up Hawaii offers unique experiences like scuba diving The Cathedrals around Lanai.

 A true tropical paradise, Hawaii has everything you could ever dream of needing, and you don’t even have to leave the country to experience it!

-If you’re still not convinced, check out these reasons for why Hawaii should be your next vacation destination.
+If you’re still not convinced, read on to discover why Hawaii should be your next vacation destination.

 If you aren’t sure exactly what you want out of your vacation, Hawaii offers enough options that you won’t have to pick only one thing.
-Hawaii is made up of eight separate islands, each with its own landscape and unique flavor.
+Hawaii consists of eight separate islands, each with its unique landscape and flavor.

 For beautiful beaches, Maui is a definite favorite.
-It is perfect for snorkeling and scuba diving, with its amazing coral reefs and crystal water.
+It is perfect for snorkeling and scuba diving, with its fantastic coral reefs and crystal water.

 If you’re looking for a more touristy experience, visit Oahu, home to the USS Arizona Memorial.